nodeca/event-wire/README.md

 Sends message with `obj` param into the `channels` (String|Array).
 Once all sync and ascync handlers finished, optional `callback(err)` (if specified) fired.

-If callback not passed, emit returns `Promise`.
+If callback not passed, `Promise` is returned.

 ### .on(channels [, options], handler)